FFmpeg coverage

 1102 */

-1103 * Add new side data entry to an array.
+1107 * Get a side data entry of a specific type from an array.

-1107 * @param nb_sd pointer to an integer containing the number of entries in
+1110 * @param nb_sd integer containing the number of entries in the array.

-1109 * @param type type of the added side data
+1111 * @param type type of side data to be queried

 1112 *